 Blogs

+Fatty acids are basic oleochemicals used in a variety of products including including soap, detergents, cosmetics and personal care, food applications, agrochemicals, metal working, candlemaking, paints and textiles.
 Oleochemicals are substances derived from natural fats and oils, either from animal or vegetable sources.
-Over time, basic oleochemicals have become more commoditized.
-Currently, most advancements in the oleochemicals market are happening in Asia, particularly in China, India, Indonesia, and Malaysia, due to strong demand growth and/or the availability of raw materials.
+Basic oleochemicals are now commoditized and currently most growth in the oleochemicals market is happening in Asia, particularly in China, India, Indonesia, and Malaysia, due to strong demand growth and/or the availability of raw materials.
+Sustainability awareness and policies have contributed to the growth of oleochemicals as consumer preference shifts towards natural and sustainable products.

 Fatty Acids

-Fatty acids have a wide range of applications, either in their base form or as derivatives.
+Fatty acids have a wide range of applications, either in their base form or as derivatives, with uses depending on chain length.
 These include products such as cosmetics, personal care items, rubber, food processing, pharmaceuticals, and more.
 Fatty acids are used directly in textiles and lubricants or processed into derivatives like emulsifiers for food processing and elastomers for producing nitrile rubber.
 The oldest application of fatty acids is in candle production through stearin (saturated C16-C18 fatty acids).
 Intermediates of fatty acids include fatty alcohols, fatty amines, and fatty acid esters such as methyl esters, partial glycerides, wax esters, and ester oils.

 Global demand for fatty acids is around 13 million tons, with key end uses - detergents and soaps, personal care and cosmetics, and food processing – accounting for around three quarters of this annually.